vkorobov/narodmon-Arduino-ENC28J60/README.md

 Arduino+ENC28J60 for narodmon.ru
 =========================

-Send meteodata from Arduino with ENC28J60 module to narodmon.ru By Vitaly Korobov
+Send meteodata from Arduino with ENC28J60 module to http://narodmon.ru By Vitaly Korobov

 Based on: